silnrsi/wstr/src/content/docs/topics/layout/line-breaking.md

 ## Character category based

-The Unicode Consortium has created a standard that describes how to do algorithmic line breaking.
+The Unicode Consortium has created a [standard][uax-14] that describes how to do algorithmic line breaking.
 Characters are categorised by their line breaking properties, and from these, rules decide where a line break may occur.
-Or in the case of [UAX #14: Unicode Line Breaking Algorithm][uni-utr14], more commonly, where line breaks may not occur.
+Or in the case of [UAX #14: Unicode Line Breaking Algorithm][uax-14], more commonly, where line breaks may not occur.
 This algorithm handles languages that use inter word spaces very well.
 It handles punctuation, digits, hyphens, etc. Languages that do not have inter word spaces may use zero width spaces to mark word boundaries and then use